Local liaisons play a critical role in the implementation of the McKinney-Vento Act. Local liaison responsibilities include:

 Visit the Data Collection page for information on data collection requirements, requested actions, training materials, and technical assistance.

-News reports indicate that a large number of districts may be experiencing extensive flooding and storm damage from Hurricane Matthew.
+News reports indicate that a large number of districts may be experiencing extensive flooding and storm damage from Hurricane Dorian.
 NCHEP would like to share some resource information with you relative to working with the aftermath of a natural disaster.

 Visit NCHE’s comprehensive web page devoted to Disaster Preparation and Response.
 There you will find NCHE resources; federal resources; sample forms, materials and policies; resources for coping with a disaster, as well as other resources.